Published on Brock University (http://www.brocku.ca)

 The Brock University Board of Trustees is responsible for the government, conduct, management and control of the University and of its property, revenues, expenditures, business and affairs.

-The Board of Trustees consists of 32 members including 21 community members elected by the Board, as well as three Brock students, three faculty members and three staff members elected by their respective constituencies.
+The Board of Trustees consists of 30 members including 20 community members elected by the Board, as well as three Brock students, three faculty members and two staff members elected by their respective constituencies.
 The Chancellor, and the President and Vice-Chancellor, are ex officio members of the Board.
 The Chair of Senate, as one of the three faculty members, is also an ex officio member of the Board.

 The full Board generally meets five times per year to conduct business and also meets for an annual orientation and a strategic issues session.

-The Board has a structure of six standing Committees and two subcommittees, as follows:
+The Board has a structure of seven standing Committees and one subcommittee, as follows:

 Strategic Planning Committee